LavaSheny/Exercises/README.md

 # Exercises
-This repertory includes daily exercises and materials
+This repertory includes daily exercises and materials.